PRINCE-OBOT/WEB-NOTE/XML/SVG Container Element.md

 It is set to **ObjectBoudingBox** by default.
 It fills up the shape relatively to it own width and height.
    **How pattern width and height work**
-1. The value of width and height of the pattern falls between **0 and 1 (as 0.1 means 10%, 0.2 means 20% ... n), the percentage is calculated relative to the shape that contains the pattern's `id
+1. The value of width and height of the pattern falls between **0 and 1(as 0.1 means 10%, 0.2 means 20% ... n), the percentage is calculated relative to the shape that contains the pattern's `id
 `<pattern width="0.1" height="0.1">
 `</pattern>`

-**How width and height of pattern children behaves**

-The value of the width and height is more intuitive when the value is:
+If the **container** has a width of **50** and height of **50**

-1. in percentage, that is relative to proportion of the pattern width and height, where 1% occupies 1% of the pattern width/height.
+**0.1** of the pattern width and height which mean 10% of the container is 10%50 = **5**

+This means that the pattern will be duplicated every **5** unit of the container.

+So the pattern children intuitive value falls between **0 - 5** (where **5** fills up the pattern and 2.5 is half of it).

+**How to find the decimal value for pattern

+Use 100% to divide by the number of duplicated pattern.

+Let's say I want **6** duplicate of pattern, what to do?

+(Divide the value by 100)
+100 / 6 = 16.7

+Convert the result using percentage
+16.7% = 0.167

+**0.167** becomes the value for the pattern width to duplicate 6 times.

+**How to calculate pattern children width and height

+Convert the pattern width and height decimal value to percentage.

-2. In integer, that is relative to the proportion of width and height shape that contain the pattern **id**.
+*In this case the width and height is of the pattern is **0.167

+So,
+0.167 `*` 100 = 16.7%

+Find the aspect ratio of the container.(If the container has a width of 50)

+It then becomes,
+16.7%50 = 8.35

+**8.35** becomes the full width of the pattern children.

 **userSpaceOnUse**: fills up the shape relatively to the **SVG** viewBox.